iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.31/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.onemedical.android 1 reviews"/>
 </p>

+> Terrible user interface, whenever try to upload my insurance card the quality of the picture is terrible and the image is extremely blurry.<br> :date: __2021-07-29 20:58:32__

+> acer laptop, core i5, updated win 10, plenty memory, minimal OTHER app usage... sole internet connect+ of cat5 cable direct to new FIOS modem and that direct to interface. bad bad bad. one med app. ugh. already have basilar migraine.my PCP and One Med team are awesomely fine...the app is awesomely NOT. no wish for developers reply ...just fix the thing. thanks...I[<CONDITIONAL TO ...] . .
+FIXING<br> :date: __2021-07-28 19:53:57__

+> $500 for a 30 minute appointment<br> :date: __2021-07-25 04:26:43__

 > I was suddenly logged out of the app and can't login despite going so far as resetting password and uninstall/reinstalling.
 I've restarted my phone as well.
 I just get the login screen with no messages to fix.
 I've contacted tech support and will update.
 Before this issue, I loved using the app.<br> :date: __2021-07-13 04:06:12__

 > App will not let me log in from my Android/ Pixel phone.
 It takes me back to log in page without erroring out.
 Please fix this.
 I can sign into website no problem.
 I complained over a month ago.
 Changing my password did not solve it.
 Reloading app did not solve it.<br> :date: __2021-07-03 06:15:05__